Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved (hinted by tags and titles); 20230625

 This is a traditional recursion problem.
 You need to add one to the answer if the start city equals the end city.

 ---

+## Leetcode.1584.
+Min Cost To Connect All Points

+- Independently solved; 20230914

+I used Minimum Spanning Tree with Union-Find and Priority Queue to solve this problem.

+---